A Disentangled Representation Learning Framework for Low-altitude Network Coverage Prediction: System Model and Problem Formulation

 \subsection{BS and Its Operational Parameters}

-In scenarios such as BS pre-planning or where low-altitude sparse data collection is absent, predicting low-altitude coverage based on operational parameters becomes a prevalent approach.
-For such a BS of interest, the operational parameters crucially linked to coverage can be systematically categorized based on their roles in determining coverage as follows:
+In scenarios such as BS pre-planning or where low-altitude sparse data collection is absent, predicting low-altitude coverage based on operational parameters becomes a prevalent approach. {For such a BS of interest, the operational parameters crucially linked to coverage can be systematically categorised based on their roles in determining coverage.
+Given the diverse nature of BS parameters, which number in the hundreds across physical and network layers, it is essential to establish clear screening and categorisation criteria for a robust coverage prediction framework.}

+{To address this challenge, we employ a systematic parameter selection approach guided by the principle of \textbf{coverage correlation}.
+Specifically, we retain only those parameters that directly influence the electromagnetic propagation characteristics, beam pattern, or signal strength distribution in the coverage area.
+This criterion enables us to exclude parameters irrelevant to physical coverage, such as core network latency, backhaul configuration, or higher-layer protocol settings, which do not affect the radio propagation environment.
+Through this screening process, we distil the extensive parameter space into a manageable set of coverage-critical parameters.}

+{Following parameter selection, we establish a logical categorisation framework that organises the selected parameters according to their distinct roles in coverage determination.
+This categorisation yields four functional groups, each addressing a specific aspect of network coverage:}

 \begin{itemize} \item \textbf{Absolute Location Attributes:} The parameters of \textit{longitude}, \textit{latitude}, and \textit{antenna height} are pivotal in pinpointing the absolute position of the BSs.
 These locational attributes provide a foundational understanding of the BS's placement relative to the coverage area.